Kronen Zeitung: History

 The first issue of the Kronen Zeitung appeared on 2 January 1900.
 Gustav Davis, a former army officer, was the founder.
-The name referred to the monthly purchase price of one crown (it did not refer to the monarchic crown), recently made possible after the abolition of bureaucratic duties on newspapers (Zeitungsstempelgebühr) on 31 December 1899.
+The name referred to the monthly subscription price of one crown (it did not refer to the monarchic crown), recently made possible after the abolition of bureaucratic duties on newspapers (Zeitungsstempelgebühr) on 31 December 1899.
+The monthly subscription price of one crown was maintained until December 1912.

-The newspaper struggled in its first three years until the 10 June 1903 regicide of King Aleksandar Obrenović in the neighbouring Kingdom of Serbia, which the paper reported on extensively and made it achieve enormous popularity.
+The newspaper struggled in its first three years until the 10 June 1903 regicide (as part of the May Coup) of King Aleksandar Obrenović in the neighbouring Kingdom of Serbia, which the paper reported on extensively and made it achieve enormous popularity.
 The paper also became well known for its featured novels and other innovations, such as games for readers.
 By 1906 the newspaper had sold 100,000 copies.
 Franz Lehár composed a waltz for the newspaper for their 10,000th issue.
 After the Anschluß of Austria by Nazi Germany in 1938, all media had to undergo the Gleichschaltung, which meant losing all editorial independence.
 The war took a further toll and on 31 August 1944 the paper had to shut down.